 This week we're celebrating Case Managers in our program, and across the nation.
-Michelle Grasso BSN, RN, a Nurse Case Manager at Caregiver Homes, shares her thoughts on what it means to her to support the many caregivers and their families in our practice this week and every week.
+Michelle Grasso BSN, RN, a Nurse Case Manager at Caregiver Homes based in Springfield, Massachusetts, shares her thoughts on what it means to her to support the many caregivers and their families in our practice this week and every week.

-Recently, our teams were recognized for their excellence by successfully completing a rigorous accreditation from the National Committee for Quality Assurance (NCQA).
-Our case managers successfully showed that they provide person-centered collaborative clinical assessments, care coordination, education, counseling, case monitoring/management, discharge planning, resource (referral) management, and advocacy.
+Over the past few years our teams have been recognized for their excellence by successfully completing a rigorous accreditation from the National Committee for Quality Assurance (NCQA).
+Our case managers have successfully shown that they provide person-centered collaborative clinical assessments, care coordination, education, counseling, case monitoring/management, discharge planning, resource (referral) management, and advocacy.
 Due to the work our care managers provide day in and day out here at Seniorlink, we were the first organization in the country to receive a three-year Case Management Accreditation with an LTSS distinction from NCQA.

 Thanks to Case Managers everywhere!